We’re offering free help to those anxious about Christmas, New Year & beyond

 We also host Wellness Recovery Action Planning workshops (WRAP), which are for anyone looking to be able to get and maintain good wellbeing in 2022 and we can help people ease back into physical fitness sessions to improve their overall health and wellbeing.

-We also deliver one-to-one help on a number of life issues including anxiety, stress management, bereavement, trauma, relaxation, eating disorders and educational awareness groups on a range of topics including addictions, such as gambling, drinking, and gaming.
+We also deliver one-to-one help on a number of life issues including anxiety, stress management, bereavement, trauma, relaxation, eating disorders and educational awareness groups on a range of topics.